 The red grape variety comes from the United States, Synonyms are Bergerac, Bull's Seedling, Concord Crni, Corin, Cornin, Dalmadin, Fehérhatu, Fekete Noah, Furmin Noir, Gorin, Gurin, Jurka, Kék Olasz, Koncord, Konkordi, Konkordia, Nyarfalevelü, Nyarlevelü, Olasz Kékat, Ripadella, Ripadella, Ripadella, Ripadella Ripertella and Ripotella.
 The last four synonyms refer to the variety previously considered to be independent Ripatella, It was only in 2016 DNA analysis in Geisenheim (Rheingau) found that this is genetically identical to the Concord.
 The exact origin of the variety was only in 2016 on Julius Kühn Institute (Geilweilerhof) through DNA analysis determined.
 It comes from a cross between Catawba (Vitis labrusca x Sémillon ) x Vitis labrusca,

-The first (pasteurized) grape juice Concord grapes were grown by a certain Dr. Thomas Bramwell Welch produced in 1869, who for this reason is considered the founder of the later expanding US fruit juice industry.
+The first (pasteurized) grape juice Concord grapes were grown by a certain Dr. Thomas Bramwell Welch produced in 1869, who is considered the founder of the later expanding US fruit juice industry.
 His son Dr. Charles Edgar Welch (1852-1926) produced a grape jam and named it Grapelade, Because of their excellent resistance against the phylloxera At the beginning of the phylloxera disaster in the last third of the 19th century, the grape variety was grown on a large scale in Europe, especially France, and quickly became popular.
 A description from 1881 at a congress in Bordeaux even rates the wine made from Concord as “delicious in taste with extremely charming Foxton ".
 But the phylloxera problem could not be solved with the Concord either.

-The early ripening, productive vine is sensitive to fungal diseases, It is very susceptible to eutypa dieback. black rot and Black spots disease and a little less for the wrong ones mildew. anthracnose and Botrytis, Due to their resistance to frost it is particularly suitable for cooler areas.
+The early ripening, productive vine is sensitive to fungal diseases, It is very susceptible to eutypa dieback. black rot and Black spots disease and a little less for the wrong ones mildew. anthracnose and Botrytis, Because of their resistance to frost it is particularly suitable for cooler areas.
 It produces red wines of moderate alcohol content with a pronounced Foxton, Therefore, it has only meaning for sweet wine. sparkling wine. table grapes. grape juice and jam.
 Also kosher wine is won from it.

 Top left: By Wolfgang Lendl - Own work, CC BY-SA 3.0 , Link